Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 so-desired behavior.
 Looking only at their proposed “device-level system diagram”...

 1.a.
 What do you think?
 Will their program work or not?
-(10 points)

 YES or NO (circle one)

 1.b.
-Why or why not? (bullet points) (10 points)
+Why or why not? (bullet points)